Microsoft Agent Framework

 // Create a server-side agent — Foundry manages it with name + version

-name: "FoundryBasicsAgent",
+agentName: "FoundryBasicsAgent",

-instructions: "You are a friendly assistant.
-Keep your answers brief.");
+Instructions = "You are a friendly assistant.
+Keep your answers brief.",

 Agents are server-side resources — named, versioned, persisted in Foundry